Winxent/Airbnb-Rating-Analysis/README.md

 ### III.
 Graphics and charts:
 Dash board.

-# Below are the SQL queries and their Solutions for the Data Analysis:
+# SQL queries and Solutions for the Data Analysis:
 ## Data Description:
 In order to have a better data description we usually check the Shape and Size of our dataset along with the general description of datasets such as count, unique values etc.